 • Two proofs of residential address

-Your proof of identification can be an original birth certificate from the Bureau of Vital Statistics, a state-issued copy of your birth certificate or a U.S. Passport.
-Hospital birth certificates and photocopies of your birth certificate are not accepted.
+To prove your identity, present an original birth certificate from the Bureau of Vital Statistics/state-issued copy or a U.S. Passport.
+Hospital birth certificates and photocopies of your birth certificate are not valid forms of identification.

 For your proof of residential address, you can provide a bill with your address or a school transcript from the current school year that lists your address.
 If you do not have these documents, you can submit a Certification of Address Form and provide two proofs of address for a parent, step parent, legal guardian or a person you live with.